pachyderm/docs/content/latest/deploy-manage/deploy/environment-variables.md

 You can define environment variables that handle required configuration.
 In Pachyderm, you can define the following types of environment variables:

 * **pachd variables:** Used for your
-Pachyderm daemon container.
+MLDM daemon container.

-* **Pachyderm worker variables:** Used by the Kubernetes pods that run your pipeline code.
+* **MLDM worker variables:** Used by the Kubernetes pods that run your pipeline code.

 {{% notice tip %}}
 You can reference environment variables in your code.
 For example,